ENMeval 2.0.5 Vignette

 rmm$model$selectionRules <- "lowest 10 percentile omission rate,

-break ties with average validation AUC"
+break ties with average validation CBI"

 # We can also enter our optimal model settings and the details of our optimal